aws-samples/serverless-patterns/eventbridge-schedule-to-ec2-terraform/README.md

 An Amazon EventBridge Schedule is used to start and stop an EC2 instance.
 The Terraform stack creates a VPC, EC2 instance and EventBridge Scheduler that invokes the startInstance and stopInstance API on a schedule.

+## Testing

+1. After deployment, view the schedule created in the Amazon EventBridge console under Scheduler>Schedules.
+2. View the `ec2-start-schedule`.
+Navigate to the *Target* tab and note the `Payload` value which is in the format: `{"InstanceIds":["i-006c2e9f4e706bf48"]}`
+3. Navigate to the EC2 console and find the EC2 instance from the `Payload` value.
+Check the instance is powered on during 08:00 and 17:00 in the US/Eastern timezone.

 ## Cleanup

 1. Delete all created resources and follow prompts: